yj199522/webservice/README.md

 ``Restful API - Node.js``

 ## About the project
-Created an node application to perform CRU operations using http request
+* Created an node application to perform CRU operations using http request, and continuous deployment to create EC2 instance using packer

-## How To Run
+## How To Run Node Application
 * Download Node.js from the official site
 * Clone the repository into your local machine using git clone command.
 * Install pgAdmin on your device and set username and password, and also create a database and table</li>